ryotoru/lattice-visualizer/README.md

 # LatticeVisualizer

 LatticeVisualizer is a React-based application for visualizing lattice points in 2D and 3D space.
-The application supports the generation and rendering of lattice points based on user-defined dimensions and basis vectors.
-Additionally, it provides functionality to shade and unshade random parallelepipeds within the lattice.
+I created this project to visualize lattices while studying lattice-based cryptography independently.

 ## Features